 We increasingly see that users check Slack first thing in the morning and before they sign off at night, so it’s vital to meet them where they are.
 A rich mobile experience gives our users more flexibility on when and how they choose to stay connected than ever before.

-We’ve seen the power this flexibility brings to help our customers be even more productive, but we also know that your work life isn’t – and shouldn’t be – your whole life.
-That’s why we offer our users granular control over their settings to help disconnect with features such as Do not disturb and custom status.
+We’ve seen the power that this flexibility brings to help our customers to be even more productive, but we also know that your work life isn’t – and shouldn’t be – your whole life.
+That’s why we offer our users granular control over their settings to help them to disconnect, with features such as Do not disturb and customised statuses.
 Even when we enjoy our jobs, no one wants to be ‘always on’ – and by using these tools from Slack, you never have to be.

 For some handy tips and tricks, take a look at our recent post on how to get more from Slack on mobile.